mohankumarpaluru/oracle-freetier-instance-creation/README.md

 - [ ] Make Boot Volume Size configurable and handle errors and free tier limits
 - [ ] Assign a public IP through the script and handle free tier limits
 - [ ] Create a list of images and OS to display before launching an instance to select
+- [ ] Redirect logs to a Telegram Bot

 ## Environment Variables
 **Required Fields:**